bioball/mandolin/README.md

 })
 ```

 The drawbacks are the lack of compile-time syntax and type checks.
 However, it does make using Options more practical.
+In the same vein, here's faux-pattern matching for an `Either`.

 ```js
 foo().match({